LOADING ...

 generous gifts

-electric circus band
+eclectic circus band

-with strobe lights flailing, electric prevailing,
+with lights flailing, electric energy prevailing,

-it certainly was a
+it was a thrill

 The was a hit